olek2852/Pre-approval-credit-risk-scorer/README.md

 2.2M records, significant missing values, 80:20 class imbalance.

 **Limitations & context**

 It is important to note that Lending Club is a Peer-to-Peer lending platform.
 The borrower demographic often includes individuals consolidating heavy existing debt or those who might have been rejected by traditional banks.

 Consequently, the baseline default rate in this dataset (~20%) is significantly higher than in typical commercial bank portfolios.
-The model's baseline risk assumptions reflect this specific, high-risk P2P lending environment, meaning the absolute probability scores might need recalibration if applied to a standard, real-life banking population.
+The model's baseline risk assumptions reflect this high-risk P2P lending environment, meaning the absolute probability scores might need recalibration if applied to a standard, real-life banking population.

 ## Tech stack
 **Data analysis & visualization:** Pandas, NumPy, Matplotlib, Seaborn, Streamlit